sneric/osu_cs361_project/partner_microservice/README.md

 ## How to REQUEST Data

-To request data, you can use the `node-fetch` API to call an avaliable GraphQL endpoint on the localhost:
+To request data, you can use the `node-fetch` API to call an avaliable GraphQL endpoint on the localhost by running `node client.js`:

 ```javascript
 const graphqlEndpoint = 'http://localhost:3001/graphql';